 A great attorney not only understands the court system but also understands the needs of his or her client and has compassion for the clients’ situation.
 That compassion has the capacity to carry over when it is time for hearings and sentencing and negotiating with prosecutors and making pleas to a judge.

 As your attorneys we will do everything possible to have your charges or sentencing reduced (if having them dropped completely is not possible).

 Diversionary programs are typically not something you can simply opt for, but you need the permission of the District Attorney to be accepted.
 We can help you with that process.

-Our criminal defense attorneys believe that people are inherently good.
+Our criminal defense attorney in Pennsylvania believe that people are inherently good.
 But good people make mistakes and some are falsely accused.
 A harsh punishment is rarely productive for anyone.